tenebris-tech/log2sqs/README.md

 If you wish to add additional log file formats (or fix any parsing bugs you may find) all parsing definitions (including regex) can be found in parse/definitions.go.
 PRs are welcome.

+### Command Line Arguments

+log2sqs now supports the following command line arguments:
+- config <configuration file path and name>
+- ingest <file>,<format>

+The ingest argument is designed for testing and for edge cases in which an existing log file must be ingested in it's entirety (unlike the default behavior of starting a tail at the end of an existing file).

 ### Development Status

 This is a beta release and should be thoroughly tested prior to use in production environments.